UPPMAX/programming_formalisms/docs/project_start/startup.md

 !!! info "Content"

-    - get started with a git/github project
+    - Get started with a git/github project
-    - do the basic `git` workflow
+    - Do the basic `git` workflow
         - create documents
         - initial documentation